 - Buy from different stockists if you can’t find enough in stock in one place.

 - Buy for the number of children you’ve invited, not for those you think might come.
 You wouldn’t want to be short.

 - If buying from a wholesaler with a minimum order value, don’t buy other things for the sake of it.
 Try and find another person who’d like the same items or others from the same wholesaler, and share the order value/postage.

-Of course, you can potentially avoid party bags, but having activities during the party and sending the children home with their makes.
+Of course, you can potentially avoid handing out party packs, by having activities during the party and sending the children home with their makes.

 Do you do party bags?
 What kind of things do you include in them?

 Why not take a look at these similar posts.